WesleyYDS/bolichePontos/README.md

 ## 📋 Features

 Via the command prompt the program should be capable to:
-- [ ] Fill in the amount of pins the user knocked down on each frame.
+- [ ] Calculate the amount of score for games with no strikes or spares.
-- [ ] Show the score sum on each frame, calculating any extras given by strikes or spares.
+- [ ] Calculate the effect of strikes and spares on the score.
-- [ ] Execute Unit Testing through xUnit and test the test cases describe on this document.
+- [ ] Execute Unit Testing through xUnit and test the test cases described on this document.

-The main idiom used is Brazilian Portuguese, my mother language.
+The main idiom used is `[🇧🇷] Brazilian Portuguese`, my mother tongue.

 ### Documentation